 Phew.
 What a crazy couple of weeks it’s been around here.
 Not only did I get the flu and was out of commission for a solid 5 days, we’re in the middle of a whirlwind move!
 We found a new lovely little house to rent (as we continue to prepare ourselves to become homeowners) the night it went up online, met the owner and put a deposit down the next day, and we’re set to get keys on the 15th.
 I repeat, phew (that’s the Portland rental market for ya).
-So, with all of that going on, I’m finally getting to sharing these lovely pancakes I made awhile back with some of our fresh, homemade ricotta cheese.
+So, with all of that going on, I’m finally getting to sharing these beauties I made awhile back with some of our fresh, homemade ricotta cheese: Ricotta Pancakes From Scratch.

 - • 1 cup ricotta cheese